pmainguet/udemy-courses/Udemy Advanced CSS/README.md

 # E - PSEUDO-ELEMENTS, PSEUDO-CLASSES and CHILD SELECTORS

-* virtual element that can be styled, animated or used to clear float for example.
+::after and ::before virtual element that can be styled, animated or used to clear float for example.

-::after and ::before

 * pseudo classes such as :first-child for list :hover, ...

 * child selector

 & > \* => direct child selector

+=> adjacent siblings selector

+* ::input-placeholder

+* :focus, :invalid, placeholder-shown, :checked

 # F - ANIMATIONS